ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/resources/typescript.md

 1. You will need to use Node **>= 22.6.0** and set the `--experimental-strip-types` flag
 1. Install TypeScript into your project, e.g. `npm i typescript --save-dev`
-1. Create a _tsconfig.json_ file at the root of your project with these minimum configuration settings
+1. Create a _tsconfig.json_ file at the root of your project with these minimum configuration settings.
+We recommend adding the [`erasableSyntaxOnly` setting](https://www.typescriptlang.org/tsconfig/#erasableSyntaxOnly)

   <!-- prettier-ignore-start -->